Unit-e offline due to essential maintenance

 Highly respected subject

-Modern History is a highly respected subject by universities and employers due to the transferable skills gained on the A Level course: including research, planning, analysis, evaluation and essay writing.
+Modern History is a highly respected subject by universities and employers due to the transferrable skills gained on the A Level course including research, planning, analysis, evaluation and essay writing.
 It also complements other subjects such as Politics, Classical Civilisation, English Literature, Geography, Law and Economics.

 Humanities & Social Sciences 00017